gen1us2k/deep/README.md

 ## Steps to implement this

-- [ ] decide to follow or extend the manifest/lock files of [golang/dep](https://github.com/golang/dep)
+- [x] decide to follow or extend the manifest/lock files of [golang/dep](https://github.com/golang/dep)
+  - decision taken, this won't follow the golang/dep manifest/lock files but it will have a compatibility mode with it
-- [ ] decide on core functionality
+- [x] decide on core functionality
+  - core functionality will be: adding dependencies, updating and removing them.
+Versions will be optional for each of these operations.
 - [ ] implement basic tool which satisfies the core functionality
 - [ ] release it into the wild
 - [ ] collect and evolve based on the users feedback